 On a walk along the New Jersey side of the Hudson River on July 28, 1841, several men spotted what they initially thought was a bundle of loose clothing in the water.
 They got a boat and found the body of a partially-clothed young woman floating in the river’s currents.
 The woman was clearly dead, so when the men managed to bring the body to shore, the authorities were sent for.
 When the coroner examined the body, he found thumb and finger marks on the woman’s throat.
 He claimed the woman had been choked to death and that the attack was committed by several persons.
 A man stepped forward and identified the woman as Mary Cecilia Rogers.

-Mary was also missed from her job at a local cigar store, one frequented by such literary notables as James Fenimore Cooper, Washington Irving and Edgar Allen Poe.
-More importantly, the cigar store was frequented by reporters and editors of New York City’s newspapers.
-After the discovery of her body, those same reporters put Mary’s death on the front pages.
+The employees from Mary’s job at a local cigar store also notice Mary’s absence.
+Literary notables as James Fenimore Cooper, Washington Irving, and Edgar Allen Poe frequented the cigar shop where Mary worked.
+More importantly, reporters and editors of New York City’s newspapers were also patrons of the store.
+After the discovery of her body, those same reporters put the cigar girl’s death on the front pages.
 The fervor of solving the crime became a local obsession.
 Some newspapers pinned the blame on roaming gangs of thugs, while others proclaimed Daniel Payne’s guilt.

-As time went on, the story began to fade somewhat but was pushed back to the forefront when the rest of Mary’s clothing was discovered in a thicket near where her body had been fished out of the Hudson.
-Immediately there was suspicion that the clothing had been placed there much more recently than Mary’s death — too many legal authorities and curious onlookers had been all over the area and nobody had found the clothes.
+As time went on, the story began to fade somewhat.
+But it was pushed back to the forefront when the rest of Mary’s clothing was discovered in a thicket near where her body had been fished out of the Hudson.
+Immediately there was suspicion that the clothing had been placed there much more recently than Mary’s death.
+Too many legal authorities and curious onlookers had been all over the area and nobody had found the clothes.
 Additionally, a pair of white gloves was found in the thicket, but Mary’s body had been wearing gloves when it was taken out of the water.

 The last word of the story is Poe’s.
 He moved the story and people from New York City to Paris and wrote his famous “The Mystery of Marie Roget” and claimed that a naval officer was responsible for Marie/Mary’s death.